gnoose/datafeeds-shared/docs/hackathon_steps.md

 3. Go to `projects/datafeeds` and pull your changes in (`git pull origin master; git checkout my-branch`)

 4. Build your container and push to ECR.
-Use the tag you selected in step 1.
+Use the tag you selected earlier for your work (e.g. `southlake`) so that your image doesn't get overwritten by someone else.
     ```
     $(aws ecr get-login --no-include-email --region us-east-1)
     docker build -t gridium/datafeeds:<YOUR TAG> .